Sauk Valley Community College provides a comprehensive program of student services.

 Unofficial transcripts of a student’s complete academic record may be obtained through the student’s SOAR account at www.svcc.edu/soar

 Official transcripts may be requested through Admissions & Records or through the National Student Clearinghouse, via SOAR.
-Transcript requests not made through the National Student Clearinghouse require a signed, written consent by the student.
+Transcript requests not made through the National Student Clearinghouse require a signed, written consent by the student and cannot be sent electronically.
 A fee will be assessed for all official transcripts.
 SVCC has the ability to both accept and send transcripts electronically.

 Transfer Credit Evaluation

-Sauk will accept credits earned at other Department of Education regionally accredited institutions.
+SVCC will accept credits earned at other Department of Education regionally accredited institutions.
 Official transcripts MUST be submitted through an authorized electronic method or in a sealed envelope from the college/university.
 Students must also submit a Transcript Evaluation Request form (found in the Student Services Center or on the College website at www.svcc.edu), to Admissions & Records.
 Upon complete evaluation, students will be notified of course articulation.
-For additional information, contact the Records Analyst.
+For additional information, contact the Records Analyst at (815) 835-6327.

 Payment of Tuition and Fees

-Students may pay tuition by check, credit card, or deferred payment plan online at http://www.svcc.edu/pay.
+Students may pay tuition by check, credit card, or deferred payment plan online at www.svcc.edu.
 Students using financial assistance should contact Financial Assistance before making payment.
 Students may pay by cash in person and on campus.
-Registration and reinstate fees are non-refundable.

 Senior Citizen Tuition Pass

 SVCC, in accordance with Illinois Statute 110 ILCS 990, permits senior citizens 65 years or older to enroll tuition free in regularly scheduled credit courses provided that classroom space exists and tuition paying students enrolled constitute the minimum number required for the course.
 Senior citizens must pay any fees associated with the courses.